carbon-language/carbon-lang/docs/project/evolution.md

-Once a decision has been reached, the review manager will draft a [formal decision](consensus_decision_making.md#formal-decision-content) based on Discourse Forums discussion and (if relevant) the meeting notes.
-They should prepare a pull request with a PDF of the proposal for reference of what was approved.
+Once a decision has been reached, the review manager will draft a [formal decision](consensus_decision_making.md#formal-decision-content) based on Discourse Forums discussion and, if provided, the meeting notes.
 They will post the draft decision to the `Evolution > Announcements` forum within two working days.
 The post will start the proposal decision comment period.

 If the proposal is accepted, the author may now commit it.
 If it is deferred or declined, the author may decide how to proceed based on whether they'd like to